HaliteChallenge/Halite-II/admin/INSTALL.md

 ### Create the Worker Image

 We need to create a machine image with all necessary compilers and other things set up already.
+Create an f1-micro instance based on Ubuntu 17.04.
+Under "Management, disks, networking, and SSH keys", uncheck "Delete boot disk".
+Once the instance is started, run `setup_worker_image.sh`, then delete the instance and create an image from it.

+At the end, the script also prints out all installed packages with their versions, which is useful for documentation.

 ### Create GCS Buckets

+We need four buckets: one for compiled bot storage, one for uploaded bots, one for replays, and one for error logs.
+(You may also need one for storing the worker/coordinator, when deploying without being able to pull from Github.)
+Create the buckets and put their names in `apiserver/apiserver/config.py`.

-### Upload Coordinator and Worker to GCS
+### Upload Coordinator and Worker to GCS (Non-Github Deploy Only)

 ## MySQL Server

 1. Create a Google Cloud SQL MySQL (second generation) instance.
     1. Use MySQL 5.7.
 1. Use `schema.sql` to create the initial database.
 (You can copy-paste it into console.)
+    1. Optionally, use `dummyData.sql` to set up some test data.
 1. Create an account and put its credentials into `apiserver/apiserver/config.py`.
 Also add the project ID of the project, the database was created in, and the database instance name.

 ## Creating the Coordinator Instances